 The oriented imagery viewer supports JPG, JPEG, TIF, and MRF image formats.
 The images should be available in publicly accessible cloud storage or as feature attachments.

-To view and manage oriented imagery, follow the steps listed below:
+To view and manage oriented imagery, complete the following steps:

 - Select the oriented imagery layer.